 WordPress sites, for example, have a lot more customization options than Squarespace sites do.
 That said, WordPress site design projects tend to cost more because they typically require more time and effort than Squarespace projects.

 This factor is one worth considering well in advance, since picking a platform that’s simpler to work with could save you quite a bit of money on website design services.
 If you’re still trying to decide which website platform is right for you, this video can help.

 The amount of custom features and functionality your site needs also impacts the price of website design services.
 And today, even simple and easy-to-use platforms like Squarespace offer lots of customization options and functionality.

 So, although you may pick the simplest, easiest-to-use website platform out there, if your site requires special functionality (like a shop, podcast display, etc.) and/or added customization, expect to pay more for design services since these elements will require more time and effort on your designer’s part.
 Especially if you are going to have a shop, you can expect the price to probably go up a couple thousand dollars.

 Now that you know several factors that impact website design prices, hopefully this will help you price-compare with confidence, and pick a website designer who’s right for you and your budget.

 All that to say…

 I would caution against anyone who says they can build you a full website for less than $1,000.
-Your website is the first impression of your brand – you want it done right, not cheap.
 There are exceptions – I have a Starter website package that is less than that, BUT… it’s a pre-picked template and only four pages.
 This is drastically different than my usual website offer.